abus-aikorea/kara-audio/README.md

 1. About Demixer
    - Facebook Research's Demucs models (htdemucs, htdemucs_6s, htdemucs_ft, mdx_extra) all show good performance.
+   - Demucs runs quite well even on low-end PCs (8GB of RAM).
    - In MDX-Net, UVR-MDX-NET-Voc_FT, Kim_Vocal_2, UVR_MDXNET_KARA_2, etc. show good performance.
+   - MDX-Net models only operate on high-end PCs (RAM 16GB or more).
    - Try using the models one by one and find one that suits your purpose.
    - We recommend using the latest NVIDIA GPU (VRAM 6GB or higher).
 Out-of-memory errors may occur if VRAM is insufficient.